-report on the contents of the seminars (mandatory only for those enrolled from A.A.
+report on the contents of the seminars (mandatory only for those enrolled from A.Y.
 2016/2017)

 copy of a valid identification document

 The undersigned declares that he/she is aware of the criminal penalties provided for by art.
-76del

-D.P.R. n° 445/2000 in the case of false statements, falsity in documents, use or presentation of false documents, or containing data no longer true.
-It also declares, under its own responsibility, to request only once the evaluation of the activities indicated above.
+76 of D.P.R. n° 445/2000 in the case of false statements, falsity in documents, use or presentation of false documents, or containing data no longer true.
+He/she also declares, under his/her own responsibility, to have requested only once the evaluation of the activities indicated above.

 Catania,

-Firma:
+Signature:

 Form to be filled out, signed and sent to: di3a.didattica@unict.it